ditinc/foodwatch/README.md

 - Meteor Developer: dan-nyanko
 - Senior Software Consultant and Scrum Master: etrudeau

 Our development process requires selection of a project lead to run the project.
 This individual is ultimately responsible for project success and product quality.
 A senior software consultant assists by coaching the team during sprint planning, daily scrums, and independent reviews.
 On most projects, DevOps would be a separate team member, but due to the small size of this project, the lead handled the DevOps setup and tweaks.
-We conduct code review directly in GitHub through comments and issues.
+We conduct code review directly in GitHub through comments and issues and in our Slack (http://slack.com) collaboration environment.
 Issues are automatically synced with Waffle.io Agile boards.

 ## Technology Stack
 Foodwatch is built on Meteor.js/MongoDB using Leaflet and OpenStreetMaps as the mapping layer and map provider.
 We leverage CircleCI for continuous integration.
 The app is deployed in a Docker container hosted on DigitalOcean.
 We leverage Tutum to manage the Docker container on DigitalOcean.